-- A. The Office of the Clerk shall be open to the public during regular business hours, excluding legal holidays as declared by the Board of Commissioners, Erie County, Ohio, and such other times as the Court may designate. - B. The Probation Department shall be open to the public during regular business hours, excluding legal holidays as declared by the Board of Commissioners, Erie County, Ohio, and such other times as the Court may designate. - C. The Clerk's Office and the Probation Department may suspend answering the telephone during Court sessions. - D. As directed by the Presiding Judge and as allowed by law, and in addition to the duties assigned by law, the Clerk of Courts has the power to handle continuances, place license forfeitures and Non-Resident Violator Compact notices against defendants who fail to appear or fail to pay by the required time, and handle administrative acts of the Court.
+- A. The Office of the Clerk shall be open to the public during regular business hours, excluding legal holidays as declared by the Board of Commissioners, Erie County, Ohio, and such other times as the Court may designate. - B. The Probation Department shall be open to the public during regular business hours, excluding legal holidays as declared by the Board of Commissioners, Erie County, Ohio, and such other times as the Court may designate. - C. The Clerk's Office and the Probation Department may suspend answering the telephone during Court sessions. - D. As directed by the Presiding Judge and as allowed by law, and in addition to the duties assigned by law, the Clerk of Courts has the power to handle continuances, place license forfeitures and Non-Resident Violator Compact notices against defendants who fail to appear, and registration blocks against defendants who fail to pay fines and costs by the required time, and handle administrative acts of the Court.